Munsen Rings & Pipe Brackets | Glasgow UK Professional Supplier

 Our business operates within the UK construction market, covering both repairs, maintenance and improvement (RMI) and new construction sectors.
 We serve the residential, commercial building, and infrastructure markets with a focus on high-quality pipe support solutions.

-This statement has been published under Section 54 of the UK Modern Slavery Act 2015 and describes the steps PlumbParts Glasgow Ltd has taken during the financial year ending 31 July 2024, to prevent slavery and human trafficking in our business and supply chain.
+This statement, published in compliance with Section 54 of the UK Modern Slavery Act 2015, outlines the measures taken by PlumbParts Glasgow Ltd during the financial year ending 31 July 2024 to combat slavery and human trafficking within its operations and supply chain.
+The company is committed to ethical practices and ensuring transparency in its efforts to eradicate modern slavery risks.

 Company Information